 At dawn, Capt.
 Hanes’ company withdrew having accomplished its mission.
 Reaching a flat valley, the tanks stopped, and his men dropped off to sleep in the hot tanks.
 This rest did not last long because his tanks were called upon to stop the Japanese once again.
 The Japanese were two miles away attempting to split an American infantry regiment.
 Capt.
 Hanes’ tanks engaged the Japanese, fought all day, and stopped their advance.
 This allowed the regiment to withdraw before the tanks withdrew themselves.

 It was sometime in early 1942, that Capt.
-Hanes was transferred to Headquarters Company and gave up his command of B Company.
+Hanes was relieved of his command of B Company and transferred to Headquarters Company and gave up his command of B Company.
 What duties he performed are not known.